getify/You-Dont-Know-JS/async & performance/ch2.md

 ```

 There's a good chance code like that is recognizable to you.
 We've got a chain of 3 functions nested together, each one representing a step in an asynchronous series (task, "process").

+This kind of code is often called "callback hell", and sometimes also referred to as the "pyramid of doom" (for its sideways-facing triangular shape due to the nested indentation).

+But, "callback hell" actually has almost nothing to do with the nesting/indentation.
+It's a far deeper problem than that.
+We'll see how and why as we go throughout the rest of this chapter.

 First we're waiting for the "click" event, then we're waiting for the timer to fire, then we're waiting for the Ajax response to come back, at which point it might do it all again.